Emergency Savings Plans (ESP)

 At $15.00 per hour, an employee will make $31,200 before taxes.
 With $30,856 needed for food, medical care, housing, transportation, other expenses, and taxes, that leaves $344 surplus for the year. $6.62 extra each week.
 An emergency fund of 3-6 months ($7,000 – $14,000) is impossible to achieve without some extraordinary measures.

 Conventional measures include increasing income (by working overtime, taking a second job, or increasing skills), cutting expenses, using payday loans, accessing checking account overdrafts, and putting purchases on credit cards.
 These cost-inefficient methods make financial resilience and self-reliance less likely—and add burdens to an already overburdened back.

-Once we have developed emergency sensory perception, we can create another type of ESP: emergency savings plans, which offer a practical strategy to emergency preparation.
+Extrasensory Perception isn’t needed to benefit employees.
+We can create another type of ESP: Emergency Savings Plans, which offer a practical strategy to prepare for emergencies.
 Steadily saving money designated for emergencies will prepare people for unexpected future emergencies.
 Like Dave Ramsey says, finances are 80% behavior and 20% head knowledge.
 It is time to create a habit of preparing for the unknown.

 The XYZ Corporation Emergency Savings Plan provides a means for employees to save money for potential emergencies or extraordinary expenses.
 An ESP account will be established for all employees (full-time, part-time, exempt and non-exempt).

 The company will contribute $X.XX per hour worked for each non-exempt employee.
 For exempt employees, the company will contribute 40 x $X.XX per week.
 The company may make additional contributions on an ad hoc basis at its sole discretion.